SkynetLabs/blocker/README.md

 A portal operator can bootstrap the blocklist by defining a set of portal urls in the environment variable `BLOCKER_PORTALS_SYNC`, which is a comma separated list of portal URLs.
-The blocker will periodically fetch the blocklist and compare it against the local database, it will add the missing hashes to the local database.
+The blocker will periodically fetch the blocklist and merge it with the local database of hashes.

 # AllowList